We have all heard the term “mindfulness” but what does it really mean in terms of the brain and in terms of neuroscience?

 During the mindfulness practice, the mean rate of aggression on a weekly basis decreased.
 The study lasted between 17-24 weeks.
 The aggression levels decreased from 2.7, 2.5 and 3.2 to 0.9, 1.1, and 0.9, respectively.

-No aggressive instances were observed during the last 3 weeks of the mindfulness practice.
+No aggressive instances were observed during the last three weeks of the mindfulness practice.

-No episodes of physical aggression occurred during a 4-year follow up, which is even more promising.
+No episodes of physical aggression occurred during a 4-year follow up, which was even more promising, and suggested that mindfulness may help young adults with Asperger syndrome to regulate emotions in more productive ways.

 Can Mindfulness Help ADHD?